 The cinema these masterpieces were being shown was the Odeon Cinema in Blossom Street in York which remains my favourite cinema of all of the movie houses I’ve been to.

-The Odeon was opened on 1st February, 1937.
-You can see how much of an exquisite building it was by it’s very architecture.
-A gorgeous building by any standards with it’s distinctive Art Deco form and shape, this was seen on it’s construction as an outstanding addition to the Odeon family.
+The Odeon was opened on 1st February 1937.
+You can see how much of an exquisite building it was by its very architecture.
+A gorgeous building by any standard with it’s distinctive Art Deco form and shape, this was seen on its construction as an outstanding addition to the Odeon family.

 I also distinctly remember seeing the poster for The Fog in 1980 (I must have been five years old) and that really freaking me out.
 Again, sleepless nights followed.